isaacnmm/pestpolicy-hugo2XX/content/posts/how-high-can-fleas-jump/index.md

 ##  How High Can Fleas Jump?

 The fleas's legs are long and appropriately build for jumping.
-The bug provides a forceful and quick jump - it wont depend on power from directly from its muscles but on the energy stored in the [resilin](https://en.wikipedia. org/wiki/Resilin) elastic protein pad.
+The bug provides a forceful and quick jump - it wont depend on power from directly from its muscles but on the energy stored in the [resilin](https://en.wikipedia.org/wiki/Resilin)elastic protein pad.
 It releases the store energy fast like bow & arrow.

 Before the flea jump, the bug's muscles will contract to allow the deformation of its resilin pad, this allows storage of energy to be used later.